Pistachihen/pistachi.github.io/_posts/services/2020-08-29-welcome-to-jekyll.md

 - Having peaked as masters in League of Legends, I can also provide **private jungle soloQ coaching**, mainly for improving jungling macrogame.
 - With extensive Photoshop and Sony Vegas skills, I can make you many ***FRESH!* banner/logo/merch/thumbnail designs**, I am not currently doing video editing.

-and finally if you're a very rich person I can also become a house-husband who cleans the house and pets dogs.
+also if you're a very rich person I can also become a house-husband who cleans the house and pets dogs.

 Reach me out on any social media listed in [about]().